mac-n/mac-n.github.io/index.md

 ## Introduction

-This post introduces the Pattern Predictive Network (PPN)—a new neural architecture that offers transparency by design and significantly outperforms baselines on chaotic prediction tasks.
+This post introduces the Pattern Predictive Network (PPN), a new neural architecture that offers transparency by design during training and inferene.
+The PPN significantly outperforms baselines on chaotic prediction tasks.
 Rather than relying on post-hoc explanation tools, the PPN's internal representations and decision-making processes are directly inspectable during training and inference.

 ## The Transparency Problem & PPN Innovation